damien-m-abrahams/GuessingGame/README.md

 by asking a series of questions with yes or no answers.

 Each animal is associated with a collection of facts.

+The starting point to examine the code are the EngineTests